 Educational Neuroscience Aims to Help Your Child With Their Learning Disability

-If you’re a parent who has a child struggling in school due to a learning disability, you may sometimes feel helpless and without many options.
+If your child has a learning disability and is having difficulty in school, you might occasionally feel helpless and without many options.
 Helping your child with homework assignments at home or speaking to their teacher about their difficulties simply isn’t enough.

-However, an emerging and promising field of science, known as educational neuroscience, might be the solution that many parents have been waiting for.
+However, educational neuroscience, an emerging scientific subject, might provide the answer that many parents have been looking for.
 It combines elements of medical science with education to give struggling students a more personally targeted way of learning.

 What is Educational Neuroscience?

 Educational Neuroscience is the combination of neuroscience, which is the study of the nervous system, and education.
-It’s a way for educators, psychologists, neuroscientists, and other medical experts to come together and combine their expertise to help children who are struggling in school.
+It gives educators, psychologists, neuroscientists, and other medical professionals a chance to collaborate and pool their knowledge to aid children who are having academic difficulties.

 This field of science holds great potential to help children with learning disabilities, such as those who suffer from dyslexia (reading difficulties) or dyscalculia (difficulties with math and numbers).
-Neuroscientists play a role in the field of educational neuroscience by acting as monitors of a child’s neural network or brain changes.
-They can identify areas of the brain that may have development issues, and they can relay this information to teachers or other medical professionals.
+By serving as observers of a child’s changing neural network or brain, neuroscientists contribute to the discipline of educational neuroscience.
+They can pinpoint brain regions that might be experiencing developmental problems and communicate this knowledge to educators or other medical specialists.

 How Educational Neuroscience Can Help With Learning

 This is where educational neuroscience may be most effective.
-Problem areas for learning certain skills can be identified quickly by neuroscientists, and teachers can then intervene by focusing more on the materials or lessons that are more effective for each child.
-This can help to speed up the learning process for children who are otherwise struggling, as teachers can then concentrate more on what works for each student and less on what doesn’t, allowing students who would otherwise be struggling to learn more quickly.
+When teachers focus more on the materials or lessons that are more effective for each child, neuroscientists can identify trouble areas for learning certain skills quickly and assist students.
+As a result, teachers may concentrate more on what works for each student and less on what doesn’t, allowing students who would otherwise be struggling to learn more quickly.

 How Learning Difficulties are Pinpointed

-It’s also one method that is being used in educational neuroscience, as it can help identify which areas of the brain are most active in your child and at which points during an activity.
-This can help narrow down the specific learning activities or lessons that are most effective for your child and which ones aren’t.
+It’s also one technique that is employed in educational neuroscience since it can assist in determining which parts of your child’s brain are busiest and when during an activity.
+This can help determine which particular educational activities or lessons are most helpful for your child and which ones aren’t.